SystemsApproach/ops/provision.rst

     for managing Kubernetes running on multiple bare-metal clusters.

-We conclude this discussion by noting that while we often treat Kubernetes as though it is an industry-wide standard, that is not the reality.
+We conclude this discussion by noting that while we often treat Kubernetes as though it is an industry-wide standard, that is not quite the reality of the situation.
 Each cloud provider offers its own customized version:

 * Microsoft Azure offers the Azure Kubernetes Service (AKS)
 * AWS offers the Amazon Elastic Kubernetes Service (EKS)